 - Applications Deadline: October 31, 2018

-- Study Subject: Scholarships are awarded in the Humanities and Social Sciences.
+- Study Subject: The studentships are awarded in the Humanities and Social Sciences.

 - Scholarship Award: The doctoral scholarships of € 1.200 Euros per month with additional benefits are intended for international applicants and have duration of three years, upon approval of an annual report by the graduate scholar and his or her supervisor.
 The earliest starting date is 1 February 2019.

-- Number of Scholarships: Two doctoral scholarships are available.
+- Number of Scholarships: Two doctoral opportunities are available.

 - Scholarship can be taken in Germany

 Eligible Countries: International students are eligible to apply for this application .

 Entrance Requirements: Applicants must meet the following criteria:

 Applicants must hold an M.A. or equivalent in one of the disciplines of the Humanities and Social Sciences with an above-average grade (at least 1.7, 5.5, B+, 2+, “magna cum laude”, or similar).
 The transcript has to indicate at least four years of study at the university level.
 Excellent knowledge of English or German, in addition to a further language, is expected.
 Knowledge of German can be acquired or improved during the first year of the programme.
 Importantly, applicants are expected to contact a potential supervisor at Heidelberg University in order to discuss their research plans and to obtain a supervision agreement.
 Shortlisted candidates will be invited to present their projects to the Selection Committee at an interview in Heidelberg or via Skype.

 The University of Heidelberg has particular interest in supporting women and encourages them to apply for the announced positions.
 Applications from disabled candidates with equal qualifications will be given preference.

 English Language Requirements: Applicants must have excellent knowledge of English or German, in addition to a further language, is expected.
 Knowledge of German can be acquired or improved during the first year of the programme.